dzluke/Sound-Diffusion/README.md

 # Running the code:

+To peform Audio-to-Image, use the script `audio2img.py`.
+It can be run in the following way:

+`python audio2img.py --prompt PATH --feature waveform|fft`

 To perform Audio-to-Video, use the script `audio2video.py`.
 It can be run in the following way:

 `python audio2video.py --path PATH --fps FRAMES_PER_SECOND --strength STRENGTH`